 - Mr Dean Walker.

-The role of the Aboriginal Advisory Council is to:
+The role of the SAAAC is to:

-- identify and inform the government of emerging issues that will affect Aboriginal people from both metropolitan and regional perspectives
+- Identify and inform the Government of emerging issues that will affect Aboriginal people from both metropolitan and regional perspectives

-- provide the government with advice on the development and implementation of future policies and services concerning Aboriginal people
+- Provide the Government with advice on the development and implementation of future policies and services concerning Aboriginal people

-- provide advice to government agencies about appropriate consultation processes with Aboriginal communities
+- Provide advice to government agencies about appropriate consultation processes with Aboriginal communities

-- maintain links with other relevant advisory bodies.
+- Maintain links with other relevant advisory bodies.